prometheus-operator/prometheus-operator/Documentation/api.md

 <p>When defined, enforcedSampleLimit specifies a global limit on the number
 of scraped samples that will be accepted.
 This overrides any
 <code>spec.sampleLimit</code> set by ServiceMonitor, PodMonitor, Probe objects
-unless <code>spec.sampleLimit</code> is greater than zero and less than than
+unless <code>spec.sampleLimit</code> is greater than zero and less than
 <code>spec.enforcedSampleLimit</code>.</p>
 <p>It is meant to be used by admins to keep the overall number of
 samples/series under a desired limit.</p>